PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Expand/Squeeze call.
 The leading underscore marks this as staged evidence until the rest of the terminal phase has complete accounting.
 No phase guard or reconciliation behavior changes in this checkpoint.

+The adjacent terminal Expand/Squeeze-to-Reshape owner is the next evidence boundary.
+It already returns `replaced_expand_dims_and_squeeze_with_reshape` and `expand_dims_squeeze_rewrite_shape_tensors`, and it prunes only after a positive rewrite.
+Its result is currently discarded immediately before the same unconditional phase reconciliation.

+A strict expected-failure structural contract requires that call to be assigned to staged `_terminal_expand_squeeze_stats` while preserving its LayoutState and the immediate reconciliation statement.
+This checkpoint does not use either terminal evidence dictionary as a guard.
+Production remains unchanged.